Slamy/Yaumataca/README.md

 I don't recommend to use rtthost as it is slow.
 Please use VSCode instead.

 	rtthost -c rp2040

+There is also pyocd available, which is faster:

+	pyocd rtt --target rp2040

+### SWD is failing with "Info : DAP init failed"

+You have accidentally downloaded `debugprobe` and not `picoprobe`.
+This project uses the CMSIS-DAP variant of the picoprobe!
+One working version is [this one](https://github.com/raspberrypi/debugprobe/releases/tag/picoprobe-cmsis-v1.1).

+### I can't use the C1351 mouse on "Final Cartridge III"

+The design of the Yaumataca circuit might not be optimal, as it causes issues with the way the FC3 software is using the SID muxes in desktop mode.
+For some reason, both Controller Ports are muxed at the same time to the SIDs POT lines, so it can accept a mouse at either of the ports without additional configuration.
+This however means that no two mice are allowed to be connected at the same time.

+The Yaumataca design is not aware of this and uses a 10k pullup on POT X and POT Y to charge the measurement capacitor.
+This alone is not an issue.
+However, with the addition of the secondary fire buttons on the C64, this indeed causes issues as the high state is the pressed state while the grounded state is not pressed.
+This is opposite to how the Amiga handles its buttons.

+If this issue occurs, just disconnect one of the controller ports.

 ### Why is this not written in Rust?